khulnasoft/AiKit/docs/overview/design/ivy_as_a_framework/ivy_array.rst

 Taking a look at the class definition, you may wonder why there are so many parent classes!
 The only reason the Array class derives from so many different Array classes is so we can compartmentalize the different array functions into separate classes for better code readability.

-All methods in the Ivy functional API are implemented as public instance methods in the :class:`ivy.Array` class via inheritance.
+All methods in the Aikit functional API are implemented as public instance methods in the :class:`aikit.Array` class via inheritance.
-For example, a few functions in :class:`ivy.ArrayWithGeneral` are shown below.
+For example, a few functions in :class:`aikit.ArrayWithGeneral` are shown below.

 .. code-block:: python

-    # ivy/array/general.py
+    # aikit/array/general.py
     class ArrayWithGeneral(abc.ABC):

         def reshape(self, newshape):
-            return ivy.reshape(self, new_shape)
+            return aikit.reshape(self, new_shape)

         def transpose(self, axes=None):
-            return ivy.transpose(self, axes)
+            return aikit.transpose(self, axes)

         def flip(self, axis=None, batch_shape=None):
-            return ivy.flip(self, axis, batch_shape)
+            return aikit.flip(self, axis, batch_shape)

 One benefit of these instance methods is that they can help to tidy up code.
 For example:

 .. code-block:: python

-    x = ivy.ones((1, 2, 3, 4, 5))
+    x = aikit.ones((1, 2, 3, 4, 5))

-    # without ivy.Array
+    # without aikit.Array
-    y = ivy.reshape(ivy.flip(ivy.matrix_transpose(
+    y = aikit.reshape(aikit.flip(aikit.matrix_transpose(
-                ivy.reshape(x, (6, 20))), axis=0), (2, 10, 6))
+                aikit.reshape(x, (6, 20))), axis=0), (2, 10, 6))

-    # with ivy.Array
+    # with aikit.Array
     y = x.reshape((6, 20)).matrix_transpose().flip(axis=0).reshape((2, 10, 6))

-In the example above, not only is the :class:`ivy.Array` approach shorter to write, but more importantly there is much better alignment between each function and the function arguments.
+In the example above, not only is the :class:`aikit.Array` approach shorter to write, but more importantly there is much better alignment between each function and the function arguments.
 It’s hard to work out which shape parameters align with which method in the first case, but in the second case this is crystal clear.

-In addition to the functions in the topic-specific parent classes, there are about 50 builtin methods implemented directly in the :class:`ivy.Array` class, most of which directly wrap a method in Ivy's functional API.
+In addition to the functions in the topic-specific parent classes, there are about 50 builtin methods implemented directly in the :class:`aikit.Array` class, most of which directly wrap a method in Aikit's functional API.
 Some examples are given below.

 .. code-block:: python

-    # ivy/array/array.py
+    # aikit/array/array.py
     def __add__(self, other):
-        return ivy.add(self, other)
+        return aikit.add(self, other)

     def __sub__(self, other):
-        return ivy.sub(self, other)
+        return aikit.sub(self, other)

     def __mul__(self, other):
-        return ivy.mul(self, other)
+        return aikit.mul(self, other)

 **Round Up**

-That should hopefully be enough to get you started with the Ivy Array 😊
+That should hopefully be enough to get you started with the Aikit Array 😊

 Please reach out on `discord <https://discord.gg/sXyFF8tDtm>`_ if you have any questions!